yaredybk/imagihub_server/README.md

 # [Imagihub](https://imagihub.yaredb.tech)

 # Welcome to the ImagiHub Node.js server repository!
-ImagiHub is a Node.js server for a simple image sharing web application.
+ImagiHub is a Node.js server for a simple image-sharing web application.
 It aims to provide a user-friendly and efficient way to share images without the limitations of existing platforms.
   @ [imagihub](https://imagihub.yaredb.tech) or [imagihub](https://imagihub.yaredb.net.et)

 ----------------------------------------------------------

 We are living in a digital world, but the hustle to just send an image,
 * You need to login
-* You must use same social media
+* You must use the same social media
 * The image is compressed
-* You need to share it to every one or create a group
+* You need to share it with everyone or create a group
-* Most of the time you need android
+* Most of the time you need an android
 There are a ton of solutions for this.
-I just want to contribute to the cause, make an alternative easy way of sharing images.
+I just want to contribute to the cause and make an alternative easy way of sharing images.

 ----------------------------------------------------------

-This repository contains the backend code for the ImagiHub image sharing application.
+This repository contains the backend code for the ImagiHub image-sharing application.
 The front-end code for the user interface is located in a separate repository [imagihub app](https://github.com/yaredybk/imagihub_app).

 ## Features:
 * Secure user authentication and session management using cookies and express-session.